-My works have an emphasis on multi-layered systems, color (chromatic and gray scale) and process.
-In my paintings, overlapping forms and fractured spaces alternately support and negate each other, mirroring untold changes that occur in everyday life.
-Shifts in formal relationships, space and perception, some subtle and others jarring, contribute to the psychological content in my work.
-I make my paintings and works on paper with a combination of open and opaque layers that incorporate various modes of mark making that include: direct painting, drawing, image transfers and stenciling.
-Taken together, my process forges a sense of interdependence, history and chance happenings, which, in turn allows room for multiple meanings in my work.
+My works emphasize multi-layered systems, color (chromatic and gray scale) and process.
+In my paintings, overlapping forms and fractured spaces alternately support, negate and influence each other, mirroring events in everyday life.
+Shifts in formal relationships between layers, marks, color, and space, subtle and overt, contribute to the overall visual narrative in my work.
+My paintings and works on paper feature open and opaque layers that incorporate various modes of mark making including: direct painting, drawing, image transfers, stenciling and collage.
+My process relies on a sense of interdependence and chance happenings, which allows for multiple meanings in my work that can be explored by the viewer.

 ”Presence” is comprised of new and recent paintings that consist of repeated, hard-edged linear gestures used to form multiple skeins of colors, each acting as a stage for successive layers, leading to an autonomous image that is the result of repeated accretion and deletion of marks.
 This autonomy is played out in the resulting architectonic forms having a commanding, object-like presence in the paintings, while not conforming to a specific nameable object or place.
 My new paintings share common interests with the looser gestural mark making of previous works, only now the images are largely confined to the interior boundaries of the painting surfaces, whereas earlier works featured curvilinear gestures of color that appeared to escape from the edges of their surfaces.